alainwolf/roll.urown.net/server/mail/postfix.rst

     query = SELECT 1 FROM virtual_domains WHERE name='%s'

-Use the user, password and database defined in :doc:`database`.
+Use the user, password and database defined in :doc:`virtual`.

 Virtual Mailbox Map